100mslive/100ms-docs/common/templates-and-roles.md

 You can select all the roles of the template which this role will subscribe

 ### Subscribe Degradation
-When this flag is turned on, one or more remote video tracks will be muted automatically depending on the network conditions.
+When this flag is turned on, one or more remote video tracks will be muted automatically when network condition worsen.
 Such tracks will be marked as `degraded`.
-When network conditions improves the `degraded` tracks will automatically be unmuted.
+When the network condition improves the `degraded` tracks will automatically be unmuted.

 ## Permissions